Murals at the Taj Cidade de Goa Heritage in Panjim Copyright: Studio Noughts and Crosses

 Key architectural elements, such as the chequered Rue de Sol flooring, Jaisalmer marble lobby floors and the original otla seating were restored and reframed with contextually relevant material and colour.
 New elements from Portuguese architecture were introduced throughout the interiors—from the azulejos-inspired blue tiles and patterns, to hand-painted ceiling details and custom furniture details reminiscent of 1940s Goan-Portuguese homes.
 Murals by Vijay Bhandari, originally commissioned by Correa, were restored and supplemented with newer murals by the same artist to enhance the interior storytelling.

 Across all 91 rooms of the Taj Cidade de Goa Heritage, three distinct colour palettes of earth orange, green and Mediterranean blue were introduced to synchronise with the local culture and terrain of Goa’s laterite soil, Indo-Portuguese homes and Fontainhas’ iconic hues.
-The floors have custom motifs that were hand-drawn by a local artist on baked ceramic tiles, strengthening the connection to the place while supporting the local economy.
+The number plates for each floor have custom motifs that were hand-drawn by a local artist on baked ceramic tiles, strengthening the connection to the place while supporting the local economy.

 A stay at the Taj Cidade de Goa Heritage is more than comfortable; it’s positively glamorous.
 Each room and suite has enviable sea views with natural lighting, private sit-outs and plush bathrooms.
 While visitors can enjoy Indian and international cuisine, the focus on Portuguese-inspired delicacies alongside fado evenings immerses guests in a cultural setting like none they have experienced before.